Old Fruit Rots

 I live by myself, and grocery shopping is hard.

 It’s hard for so many reasons.
 1. Bags.
 I have permanent scars on my arms from trying to carry all of my bags from the parking structure to my 2nd floor apartment at one time.
+The scars are worth not having to go back to the car for another trip.
+Judge freely.
 2. Everything is in bulk.
 Literally everything I eat comes in sets of 300.
 What am I going to do with 300 anything?
 The most annoying reason, though, is when I try to eat “healthy” and my fruits and veggies are spoiled.
 If I buy 5 apples, by the time I get to number 4 there are brown spots, my grapes are now raisins, and my oranges are hard enough to throw at somebody and leave a serious mark.

 If I wait too long to use my fruit for its intended purpose, it rots.